kyg203/kygough.com/_posts/2023-01-24-everything-we-know-about-a54.md

 Based on the image, you can just about tell that the sides of the A54 are plastic, which becomes more obvious when you see the premium side rails of the S23.
 They both seem very similar in design to the iPhone XR and some of the newer flat-edged Apple devices, only they both feature more than 1 or 2 lenses.
 Which, speaking of lenses, the S23's lenses seem a bit larger and protected by a more premium material again.
 Whereas the blue colour overlaps the top outline of the lens, the metal only reaches the top part of the S23 lens before black overtakes it.

 Overall, I like the design, but it's nothing revolutionary.
 Pretty much the same sentiment as the S22 Ultra, where the design is nice and all but it's nothing special.
 Pretty boring honestly, and a very safe design from Samsung.
 The front panel is where it gets the most boring though, of course.
 The same central hole-punch camera and almost perfectly equal bezels besides the slightly larger chin.
 They have reduced the amount of chin added by pushing it to the sides and top of the device to almost equalize the bezel design.
+The device should feature the same IP67 resistance rating from last year too.

 #### Processing Power